oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 	}
 ```

-The `@Inject` on  constructor means to use this constructors when creating instances for use with `@Inject` annotation on a field (Yes it would have been nicer if the two uses had different names) and `@ConfigProperty(name = "app.minimumchange")` tells Helidon to locate the property `app.minimumchange` in the Helidon configuration system.
+The `@Inject` on  constructor means to use this constructor when creating instances for use with `@Inject` annotation on a field (Yes it would have been nicer if the two uses had different names) and `@ConfigProperty(name = "app.minimumchange")` tells Helidon to locate the property `app.minimumchange` in the Helidon configuration system.

 If we save this change and restart the program then request the value for minimum change we'll see that it has a value of 3